 - 1/2 small onion, chopped

 - 1/2 teaspoon salt

 - 1 egg

-- Place the squash, onion, water, and slat in a saucepan and cook over medium heat until squash is tender, about 15 minutes.
+- Place the squash, onion, water, and salt in a saucepan and cook over medium heat until the squash is tender, about 15 minutes.

 - Pour into a colander to drain and cool.

 - When the squash is no longer hot, place in a bowl and beat with an electric mixer.
 The squash will remain somewhat chunky.